Wanjuru Traditional Owners

 Supporting first nations peoples

-Wanjuru Elders have asked for catchment restoration and employment opportunities for younger Wanjuru to work on land and sea country.
+Wanjuru Elders have asked for catchment rehabilitation and employment opportunities for younger Wanjuru to work on land and sea country.

-Our approach is to develop the capacity and skill sets of Wanjuru to work in natural resource management.
+Our approach is to develop the capacity and skill sets of Wanjuru to restore ecosystem function.
 To effectively care for country, Wanjuru combine cultural knowledge with environmental restoration and rehabilitation within a modified landscape.

 Our actions involve providing accredited training, creating opportunities for skills development and supporting personal development through exposure to all aspects of natural resource management.